 - New Brunswick: NB has created a list of some potential Atlantic sources of supply of PPE.

 Doctor’s note requirements for these kinds of sick leaves vary by region.
-Regional requirements are listed below in brief and you can find more in RCC’s resources.
+Regional requirements are listed below in brief.

 BC.
 B.C.’s Provincial Health Officer has told employers that they should excuse workers for sickness without requiring a doctor’s note.

 Manitoba: No doctor’s note required